 Traditional Business Intelligence vs. Self-Service Business Intelligence

-While the market value of traditional BI often came from its “branding,” backed by industry experts such as Oracle, IBM Cognos, or SAP Business Objects, a significant triumph of Self-Service BI over traditional BI is that is enables Data Discovery, thus providing a quick and easy channel to work around the “hurdles of Data Extraction & Data Preparation.”
-The DATAVERSITY® article Dynamic Duo – Self-service BI and Data Preparation explains how the Data Preparation tools in Self-Service BI aids business users to quickly gather, organize, clean, and prepare data from disparate data sources.
+While the market value of traditional BI often came from its “branding,” backed by industry experts such as Oracle, IBM Cognos, or SAP Business Objects, a significant triumph of self-service BI over traditional BI is that is enables data discovery, thus providing a quick and easy channel to work around the “hurdles of data extraction & data preparation.”
+It’s necessary to understand how the data preparation tools in self-service BI aids business users to quickly gather, organize, clean, and prepare data from disparate data sources.

 - While traditional BI was once the guarded domain of financially solvent businesses, SSBI helps small businesses with low capital to implement in-house BI without much financial commitment.

-A recent survey conducted on the state of 2017 Analytics adoption, conducted by Impact Analytix for embedded BI vendor Logi Analytics, reveals that more than 65 percent of the survey respondents have already switched over to Self-Service Analytics solutions.
+A survey conducted on the state of Analytics Adoption, conducted by Impact Analytix for embedded BI vendor Logi Analytics, reveals that more than 65 percent of the survey respondents have already switched over to self-service analytics solutions.

 Can Self-Service BI and Self-Service Analytics Replace Data Scientists?

-According to Jen Underwood, Founder of Impact Analytix – in the case of Data Discovery, users have often displayed a fascination for dazzling graphics, while the essentials of deriving meaningful insights from data patterns may have been undermined.
-Underwood explains that how, despite the easy availability of “modern self-service BI tools,” most business users preferred remaining with one business application instead of constantly switching to a separate Self-Service Analytics platform.
+In the case of data discovery, users have often displayed a fascination for dazzling graphics, while the essentials of deriving meaningful insights from data patterns may have been undermined.
+Despite the easy availability of “modern self-service BI tools,” most business users preferred remaining with one business application instead of constantly switching to a separate self-service analytics platform.